-- The prostate base location coordinates may have inadvertently shifted or were misidentified (or both) before the implant procedure started. - Fluoroscopy was not used to compare with the transrectal ultrasound image to confirm the correct placement of the source, so the incorrect location would not have been identified.
+- The prostate base location coordinates may have inadvertently shifted or were misidentified (or both) before the implant procedure started. - Fluoroscopy was not used to compare with the transrectal ultrasound image, so the incorrect location would not have been identified.

-Licensee - The licensee temporarily suspended its prostate seed implant program and performed an internal review, which was completed on April 30, 2020.
+Licensee-The licensee temporarily suspended its prostate seed implant program and performed an internal review, which was completed on April 30, 2020.
 Corrective actions included updating the prostate implant program and performing appropriate training.
 Additionally, the licensee revised its prostate seed implant policy and provided vendor refresher training to authorized users and physicists involved with prostate seed implant procedures.
 The licensee resumed its prostate seed implant program effective June 22, 2020.

-State-On February 11, 2020, tThe South Carolina Department of Health and Environmental Control performed a reactive onsite inspection, on February 11, 2020, and reviewed the incident causes and the licensee's planned corrective actions, which were determined to be adequate.
+State-The South Carolina Department of Health and Environmental Control performed a reactive onsite inspection on February 11, 2020, reviewed the incident causes and considers the licensee's planned corrective actions to be adequate.